Spacewalking in style: Axiom unveils spacesuits designed with Prada

 Axiom’s newly unveiled spacesuit made many heads and cameras turn its way, at the IAC conference in Milan.
 Courtesy: Farah Ghouri

-While earlier versions of the suit have previously been shown to the public, proprietary elements of the suit were then obscured by a dark cover layer that would not be used in spaceflight.
+While earlier versions of the suit have been shown to the public, proprietary elements were obscured by a dark cover layer that would not be used in spaceflight.
 The latest version, unveiled at a briefing at the IAC, features a white outer layer that will be used in spaceflight.
-It was a deft PR move by the Texas based space startup given that its partner is none other than Prada, the ubiquitous Italian house of fashion.
+It was a deft PR move by the Texas based start-up given that its partner is none other than Prada, the renowned Italian fashion house.

-A red stripe on the suit that stands out against the otherwise minimalistic aesthetic is a clever nod to both Prada and NASA.
-Traditionally NASA has applied a red stripe to a mission commander’s suit to help their fellow astronauts more easily identify them.
+A red stripe on the suit, which stands out against the otherwise minimalistic aesthetic, is a clever nod to both Prada and NASA.
+Traditionally NASA has applied a red stripe to a mission commander’s suit to help fellow astronauts more easily identify them.
 For the Italian designer, the red line translates to “Linea Rossa” – Prada’s sportswear brand.

-Although the luxury designer of course had a sartorial hand in the suit, its greater contribution to the AxEMU was through Prada’s expertise in stitching.
-Axiom credit the fashion house for helping to pattern the outer layer of the suit, which is designed to reflect sunlight and stop dust (from the Moon’s regolith) from breaching inner layers, a major safety hazard.
-The new suits have been developed to also allow greater flexibility for astronauts and to withstand the unforgiving conditions of the lunar south pole.
-It can cope in the permanently shaded regions of the Moon for at least two hours, and be used for around eight hours of EVA.
+As well as the luxury designer’s sartorial hand in the suit, its greater contribution to the AxEMU came through its expertise in stitching.
+Axiom credits the fashion house with helping to pattern the outer layer of the suit, which is designed to reflect sunlight and stop dust (from the Moon’s regolith) breaching inner layers, a major safety hazard.
+The new suits have been developed to allow greater flexibility for astronauts and to withstand the unforgiving conditions of the lunar south pole.
+It can cope in the permanently shaded regions of the Moon for at least two hours and be used for around eight hours of EVA.
 Built into the spacesuit is an onboard diagnostic system, a regenerable carbon dioxide scrubbing system and cooling technology to remove heat from the system.

 Of course, the fitting is also key.
 The spacesuit has been developed to accommodate males and females from the first to 99th percentile (anthropomorphic sizing).
 Before it can be donned though, the AxEMU will undergo rigorous testing in 2025 when it will enter the critical design review phase.